Mainline contracting delayed, not dead, after regulator ruling, says Enbridge - Energeticcity.ca

-CALGARY — Shares in Enbridge Inc. fell by about two per cent Monday morning after the Canada Energy Regulator ordered it to suspend an open season it was holding for service on its Canadian Mainline oil pipeline system.
+CALGARY — Shares in Enbridge Inc. were down Monday morning after the Canada Energy Regulator ordered it to suspend an open season it was holding for service on its Canadian Mainline oil pipeline system.

-Enbridge says the CER decision announced Friday after markets closed changes the timing but it still intends to proceed with signing firm contracts with shippers on the system that moves about 70 per cent of Canada’s crude exports into the United States.
+Enbridge says the CER decision Friday after markets closed changes the timing, but it still intends to proceed with signing firm contracts with shippers on the system that moves about 70 per cent of Canada’s crude exports into the United States.

 The pipeline system’s current operating model, which makes space open to all bidders on a monthly basis, expires in June 2021.